gfrison/gfrison.github.io/_posts/2018-06-06-concept-search-by-word-embeddings.md

 ---
 layout: post
-description: A novel approach for improving conversational fluency in Chatbots by employing neural networks based on convolutions and long-short memory units.
+description: Reducing user frustration by presenting related products, when searched items are not available in catalog in order to improve search in e-commerce websites.
 title: Concept Search by Word Embeddings
-published: false
+published: true
-permlink: /2018/05/16/concept-search-by-word-embeddings
+permlink: /2018/06/16/concept-search-by-word-embeddings
 image: /assets/concept-search-word-embeddings.png
 ---
 ![Semantic Search]({{ site.url }}/assets/semantic-search-wines.png)
 Catalog search is one of the most important factor to the success of e-commerce sites and accurate and relevant results are critical to successful conversion.
-The central hypothesis behind this proposal is that a user might be willing to accept alternative products with similar characteristics to what they are looking for.
-The following approach I illustrate from now on, aims to reduce user frustration by presenting products similar or related, when searched items are not available in catalog.
-The user get the option to select similar products and finalize the purchase rather than not having this option at all.
+The following approach I illustrate from now on, aims to reduce user frustration by presenting related products, when searched items are not available in catalog.
+The central hypothesis is that an user might buy products with similar characteristics of a product originally searched, leading the successful search into a purchase.

-Search engines help to find relevant matches against a query according to various information retrieval algorithms.
-Those systems find occurrences of a term and classify documents into topics, but regardless their effectiveness, they are unequivocally related to the provided catalog and vocabulary.
-Therefore, it is not possible to retrieve products by searching terms that are not already present in the inventory.
+Search engines help to find relevant matches against a query according to various information-retrieval algorithms.
+Those systems find occurrences of queries, but regardless their effectiveness, they are unequivocally related to the terms provided by the catalog.
+Therefore, products cannot be retrieved by words that are not already present in the inventory.

-Concept matching (a sub-domain of semantic search) refers to the quality of retrieved instances based on significance, instead of lexicographic, similarity.
-Associating terms by an acceptable grade of relatedness, pivots around those key points:
+Concept matching (a sub-domain of semantic search) refers to the quality of retrieved instances based on significance.
+The association of terms by an acceptable grade of relatedness, pivots around those key points:
-1. Acquire the knowledge where it is possible to extract semantic relations.
+1. Knowledge detection.
+From where is it possible to identify semantic relations among words?
-2. Elaborate the data in order to calculate word relatedness.
+2. Concept extraction.
+How relations could be extracted and then predicted?

 The elaboration applied to the data for obtaining our demanded features is called word embedding.

-Word embedding is a very popular term undoubtedly because of the contribution of the deep learning community.
-It is associate to the research of distributional semantics, the branch of studies for elaborating semantic similarities between words based on their distributional properties.
+[Word embedding](https://en.wikipedia.org/wiki/Word_embedding) is a very popular term undoubtedly because of the contribution of the deep learning community.
+It is associate to the research of [distributional semantics](https://en.wikipedia.org/wiki/Distributional_semantics), the branch of studies for elaborating semantic similarities between words based on their distributional properties.
 > "a word is characterized by the company it keeps".  cit *R. Firth*

-Algorithms (like the well-known skip-gram, cbow, glove) train models to predict words as they sequentially appears in a given text corpora.
-As result the models associate a word with a vector representation with the peculiarity that similar word show highest cosine similarity.
-Cosine distance measure the cosine of the angle between vectors, thus detecting the relatedness between two words.
+Algorithms (like the well-known [skip-gram](https://en.wikipedia.org/wiki/N-gram#Skip-gram), [cbow](https://en.wikipedia.org/wiki/Bag-of-words_model#CBOW), [glove](https://www.aclweb.org/anthology/D14-1162)) train models to predict words as they sequentially appears in a given text corpora.
+As result, the word embedding model associates a word with list of similar terms, therefore similar words are represented by similar lists.
+Cosine similarity measures the cosine of the angle between word lists, thus detecting the relatedness between two words.

 ## Concept Matching Algorithm

 ![Concept Search Diagram]({{ site.url }}/assets/semantic-search-word-embeddings.png)

 In the example above the user submit the unknown search query _Chardonnay_ which has some similar terms retrieved in the word embeddings.
-Some of them exist in catalog and they are presented to the user sorted by the product of embedding similarity and search score.
+Some of them might exist in catalog and they are returned to the user.

 <small>
 **algorithm** *retrieve_alternatives* **is**